vcord/4cast/README.md

 # 4cast

-A simple application for readin user's current weather condition and also useful for general weather forecast.
+A simple application built with Angular Js for reading current weather condition and also useful for general weather forecast.

 ##Usage
 Run `cd dist` from the root directory and run `php -S:3000` then go to you browser and enter `localhost:3000`.
 Thats All!